aliwang2001/createownpage/readme.md

 ```html
 <img src="PASTE LINK HERE" class="img-responsive" alt="Single Project">
 ```
-For making titles, use tags such as <h3> and <h4>. <h4> will be noticeable bolder and bigger.
+For making titles, use tags such as "<h3>" and "<h4>". "<h4>" will be noticeably bolder and bigger.
 Close the tags after text.

-For making paragraphs, use the tags <p> and </p>.
+For making paragraphs, use the tags "<p>" and "</p>".

 ```html
 <h4>This is a title</h4>